Xilinx/Alveo-Cards/master/debugging/source/docs/terminology.md

 Initiate a cold boot.
 Once the system is down completely remove power.
 Unplugging the system from external power.

 This removes power from the CPU, main PCIe bus and lower PCIe Auxiliary bus and is required to install, remove, or reseat an Alveo card.
-It also power-down the Satellite Controller.
+This will also power-down the Satellite Controller.
 Due to capacitive power in some power supplies, the power must remain unplugged for 3-5 minutes.

 Pulling power is an easy way to try to reset the SC.